GiacomoCorradini/c-cnc-kernel/README.md

 The command `cmake --build build -t install` (or `cmake --install build`) also installs optimized versions under `products_host`: executables go under `bin` and libraries under `lib`.
 These files are speed-optimized and **cannot be debugged**.
 From the project root directory they can be run as `products_host/bin/ini_test`.

 You are suggested to run `export PATH=$PATH:$PWD/products_host/bin` once per session, so that you can simply run a program by typing its name (e.g. `ini_test`).

-## Other projects

-The cross-build system is taken from <https://github.com/pbosetti/xtemplate>.

 ## Author